deepcodenetwork/Java-Works/README.md

 # Java-Works
-## Repository having data structure and algorithm codes.
+## Repository having data structure and algorithm codes in java.